DataDevils/DataBootCamp/docs/Streamflow_Task1.md

 What do you observe?
 Would a plot of the results facilitate interpretation?

+---

-### ♦ Exercise: Compute total streamflow by water year
+## ○ Exercise 2: Compute total streamflow by water year

 Repeat the above using `SUMIF` for annual streamflow based on the water year.